-Having gotten a hold of Resident Evil: Retribution (which I have never seen) I am excitedly going back through the previous ones.
-Hot on the heels of Apocalypse comes my review of Extinction.
+Having gotten a hold of Resident Evil: Retribution (which I have not seen when I wrote this review) I am excitedly going back through the previous ones.
+Hot on the heels of Resident Evil: Apocalypse comes my review of Resident Evil: Extinction.
 Boy this is such a better film than that one.

-Several years after Apocalypse and the measures used to contain the T-Virus outbreak in Raccoon City have drastically failed.
+Around five years after the events of Apocalypse and the measures used to contain the T-Virus outbreak in Raccoon City have drastically failed.
 The T-Virus swept the Globe turning the majority of humanity into brain dead zombies.
 The virus even affected plant life, killing off vegetation, soaking up the oceans and turning everything into a desert wasteland straight out of Mad Max.
 Survivors live a nomadic life, forever on the move as to stay in one place will result in annihilation at the billions of hungry ghouls.
 Alice (Milla Jovovich) has been travelling alone, worried that the evil Umbrella corporation are still after her and so not wanting to put her friends in danger.
-Meanwhile her friends have joined a convey led by Claire Redfield.
-Their paths cross once more, though unluckily for them just as the North American branch of Umbrella (hiding out in a bunker) once again locate Alice and send some new creations out to get her.
+Meanwhile her friends have joined a convey, that is led by Claire Redfield (Ali Larter).
+Their paths cross once more, though unluckily for them just as the North American branch of Umbrella (hiding out in a bunker, and headed up by Dr. Isaacs who is played by Iain Glen) once again locate Alice and send some new improved creations out to get her.

-The special effects in the CGI sense as I said are terrible (CGI tentacles sadly extremely fake looking) and also quite bad are the characters and their acting abilities once again.
-Returning from Apocalypse are comedy character C.J and male lead Carlos, they are not so bad this time, though a new annoyance is Ali Larter as Claire who seems uncomfortable in her role and the new side characters such as 70's looking Otto and sniper cowboy Chase are pretty flat and terrible.
+The special effects in the CG sense as I said are terrible (CG tentacles sadly extremely fake looking) and also quite bad are the characters and their acting abilities once again.
+Returning from Apocalypse are comedy character L.J (Mike Epps) and male lead Carlos (Oded Fehr), they are not so bad this time, though a new annoyance is Larter's Claire who seems uncomfortable in her role.
+The new side characters that include 70's looking Otto (Joe Hursley) and sniper cowboy Chase (Linden Ashby) are pretty flat and terrible.
 Albert Wesker makes an appearance thanks to Jason O'Mara but is very bad and with zero screen presence, no wonder they replaced him for Afterlife.
-Mention must go to Iain Glen as main bad guy Dr Issacs (who had a bit part in Apocalypse).
+Mention must go to Iain Glen's role, he shines as main bad guy Dr. Issacs (reprising here his small role from the previous movie).

 The plot is not bad, there is reason for the actions everyone takes, and an excuse for events to happen, the sequences at the Umbrella compound are very enjoyable with some great shout outs to locations from Resident Evil, including a fantastic fake opening that had me thinking for a moment I had accidentally put the wrong film on.
 This does everything right that Apocalypse failed at, a far better attempt and as a zombie horror it works, yes I said horror, not action!